 About Me

-I am an interdisciplinary scientist with undergraduate, graduate, and postgraduate education in law and computer science.
-Inter alia, I hold PhDs in both subjects, writing my first thesis on Legal Network Science at the Max Planck Institute for Tax Law and Public Finance (Dr. iur., 2018, summa cum laude) and my second thesis on Exploring Graphs in Many Dimensions at the Max Planck Institute for Informatics (Dr. rer. nat., 2023, summa cum laude).
+My interdisciplinary research is enabled by my undergraduate, graduate, and postgraduate education in law and computer science.
+Inter alia, I hold PhDs in both subjects, having written my first thesis on Legal Network Science at the Max Planck Institute for Tax Law and Public Finance (Dr. iur., 2018, summa cum laude) and my second thesis on Exploring Graphs in Many Dimensions at the Max Planck Institute for Informatics (Dr. rer. nat., 2023, summa cum laude).

 Awards